 This pot is heavier than most on this list, but the heaviness supports its durability.

-The handles feel secure, and the bottom of the pot is thick and sturdy.
 The absence of the nickel allows this pot to be non-toxic.
 Nickel can also impact conductivity.

 Like all the others on this list, the Homichef stockpot is dishwasher-safe and works on induction, gas, ceramic, and electric cooktops.

-4. Cooks Standard Stainless Steel Stockpot
+10. Cooks Standard Stainless Steel Stockpot

 The Cooks Standard stockpot is a commercial quality product designed for commercial use.